TNowalk/my-next-project-course/milestone-3.md

 > For more info on when to use what types of requests, head over to the [REST API Tutorial](http://www.restapitutorial.com/lessons/httpmethods.html).

-To test this, restart your server and send this cURL request:
+To test this, send this cURL request:

 ```
 curl -X PUT http://localhost:3000/api/projects/570bf5e1917b3688621e18f1/upvote